-TPOC: Ronald Bowers, (410) 278-3348, ronald.a.bowers2.civ@mail.mil and George Moreno, (575) 678-0359, george.o.morenopineda.civ@mail.mil.

-b.
+TPOC: Thomas Stadterman, 410-278-6295, thomas.j.stadterman.civ@mail.mil b.
 KCI-AA-2: Visual, Interactive, Situational Analysis and Assessment

-The 3rd Offset Strategy and the Army Operating Concept of "Win in a Complex World" will require quicker decisions using more data and information as inputs.
-To support the Soldier in this new context, SLV analysis and assessment products (tools and/or data) can be highly valuable.
-The products of the SLV analysis must be available in a timely manner, intuitively comprehensible, and demonstrably relevant to make them actionable.
+The products of the Survivability, Lethality, and Vulnerability (SLV) analysis must be available in a timely manner, intuitively comprehensible, and demonstrably relevant to make them actionable.
 Implementing visual, interactive, situation-specific analysis will shorten development timelines, enable more informed acquisition decisions, improve operational training, and provide effective combatant decision aids.
 Collectively this will help insure dominance on the future battlefield.
 These tools will also help materiel designers, evaluators, and trainers to better equip and train the Soldier for this new challenge.